Tropical Sun in the Community

 Marfo Children Care Foundation (MCCF), Tema, Ghana

-The Marfo Care Foundation was founded by Adwoa Yeboah-Marfo, a woman with a great passion for caring for children in need.
+The Marfo Children Care Foundation (MCCF) was founded by Adwoa Yeboah-Marfo, a woman with a great capacity for caring for those in need.

-Following the death of her husband Yaw, Adwoa decided to remodel her home to accommodate children in need, raising them as members of her own family, providing them with spiritual guidance, access to education and the momentum to build bright futures for themselves and others.
+Following the death of her husband Yaw, Ms Marfo decided to open up her home to orphaned children, raising them as members of her own family, providing them with spiritual guidance, access to education and the momentum to build bright futures.

-With Tropical Sun's support, the MCCF are renovating their home, where this wonderful family will grow together and continue to inspire the world around them.
+With Tropical Sun's support, the MCCF are renovating their home, turning the sparse, bare-bones building into a safe and functional space with working plumbing, electrics, bathroom facilities, a perimeter fence and more.
+Tropical Sun is proud to play a small part in helping this wonderful family grow together and continue to inspire the world around them.

 Prison Link, Birmingham, UK